-The Board of Directors met six times during the last fiscal year.
-Each board member attended 75% or more of the aggregate of the meetings of the board and of the committees on which he or she served, held during the period for which he or she were a director or committee member, respectively.
+The Board of Directors met eight times during the last fiscal year.
+Each board member attended 75% or more of the aggregate of the meetings of the Board and of the committees on which he or she served, held during the period for which he or she were a director or committee member, respectively, except Ms. Heather Murren, a director who resigned in December 2008, who attended 57% of the meetings of the Board.